d18s/awesome-machine-learning-engineering/README.md

 # awesome-machine-learning-engineering
-A curated list of articles, papers and tools for managing the building and deploying machine learning models, aka machine learning engineering.
+A curated list of articles, papers and tools for managing the building and deploying of machine learning models, aka machine learning engineering.

 - [Awesome Machine Learning Engineering](#awesome-machine-learning-engineering)
  - [Where to start](#where-to-start)